avinash-chouhan/seg-mentor/README.md

 An up-to-date work similar to ours is [RTSeg](https://github.com/MSiam/TFSegmentation) (see also ref. to paper below);
 Their 'SkipNet' architecture is in fact an FCN (altouhgh some details are not as in the original paper), so when they marry that to ResNet18 and Mobilenet_V1 it's similar to the corresponding subset of our work.
-This repo didn't exist -so myabe it's an idea whose time has come.
-Or maybe just a coincidence.
-Accept the mystery!
+ Another work in similar vein is [Semantic-Segmentation-Suite](https://github.com/GeorgeSeif/Semantic-Segmentation-Suite) which is regualry updated with SoTA models.

 ## Contacts (maintainers)